yuchentang/yuchentang.github.io/Database/Database_Structure.md

 |Usefulness |It helps to control and run fundamental business tasks.  |It helps with planning, problem-solving, and decision support.|
 |Purpose |Designed for real time business operations.  |Designed for analysis of business measures by category and attributes.|

+# Star Schema

+The star schema consists of one or more fact tables referencing any number of dimension tables.